Who could replace Van Bronckhorst at Rangers?

 A year on from Steven Gerrard's departure for Aston Villa, Rangers are once again looking for a new manager.

-This time, it is the club that have decided a change is necessary with Giovanni van Bronckhorst dismissed following a string of poor results domestically and in Europe.
+This time, it is the club that have decided a change is necessary, with Giovanni van Bronckhorst dismissed following a run of poor results domestically and in Europe.

-Rangers have more than three weeks until their next engagement, against Hibernian in the Scottish Premiership, so who could take over the managerial reins?
+Rangers have more than three weeks until their next engagement, against Hibernian in the Scottish Premiership, so who could take the managerial reins?

 A returning hero?